martin-fabbri/graphql-auth/frontend/README.md

 >
 > We integrate Apollo with Next by wrapping our _pages_ inside a [higher-order component (HOC)](https://facebook.github.io/react/docs/higher-order-components.html).
 Using the HOC pattern we're able to pass down a central store of query result data created by Apollo into our React component hierarchy defined inside each page of our Next application.
 >
 > On initial page load, while on the server and inside `getInitialProps`, we invoke the Apollo method, [`getDataFromTree`](https://www.apollographql.com/docs/react/features/server-side-rendering.html#getDataFromTree).
-This method returns a promise; at the point in which the promise resolves, our Apollo Client store is completely initialize.
+This method returns a promise; at the point in which the promise resolves, our Apollo Client store is completely initialized.
 >
+> This example relies on [graph.cool](https://www.graph.cool) for its GraphQL backend.
+>
+> _Note: If you're interested in integrating the client with your existing Redux store check out the [`with-apollo-and-redux`](https://github.com/zeit/next.js/tree/master/examples/with-apollo-and-redux) example._

+[graph.cool](https://www.graph.cool) can be setup with many different [authentication providers](https://www.graph.cool/docs/reference/integrations/overview-seimeish6e/#authentication-providers), the most basic of which is [email-password authentication](https://www.graph.cool/docs/reference/simple-api/user-authentication-eixu9osueb/#email-and-password).
+Once email-password authentication is enabled for your graph.cool project, you are provided with 2 useful mutations: `createUser` and `signinUser`.

 On loading each route, we perform a `user` query to see if the current visitor is logged in (based on a cookie, more on that in a moment).
 Depending on the query result, and the route, the user may be [redirected](https://github.com/zeit/next.js/blob/master/examples/with-apollo-auth/lib/redirect.js) to a different page.